Crawling

 Should I normalize trailing slashes?

 Yes, but pick one rule and apply it consistently.
-Trailing-slash and no-trailing-slash of the same path are usually the same page; treating them as different doubles your crawl budget for nothing.
+A path with a trailing slash and the same path without one usually point to the exact same page; if you treat them as two different URLs, you crawl that page twice and waste crawl budget for nothing.

 Do I extract links from PDFs?

 Only if your scope requires it.
-PDF link extraction is its own problem (pdfplumber or similar) and most crawls do not need it.
+Pulling links out of PDFs is a separate problem with its own tools (pdfplumber or similar), and most crawls never need it.

 What about links in noindex pages?

-For SEO crawls, follow them but tag them as "from-noindex" — search engines do not credit them for ranking.
-For data crawls, follow them like any other link.
+A noindex page is one that asks search engines not to list it in results.
+For SEO crawls, still follow its links but tag them as "from-noindex", because search engines do not give those links ranking credit.
+For data crawls, just follow them like any other link.